tofutofu/haitaka-usi/README.md

 Haitaka-usi is a [Universal Shogi Interface (USI) protocol](http://hgm.nubati.net/usi.html) parser and serializer.

 The USI protocol is a simple protocol for Shogi GUI clients and engines to communicate with each other.
-The protocol is derived from the [UCI (Universal Chess Interface) protocol](https://backscattering.de/chess/uci/) for Chess engines, with minor modifications to support Shogi.
+The protocol is based on the [UCI (Universal Chess Interface) protocol](https://backscattering.de/chess/uci/) for Chess engines with modifications to support Shogi.

-The parser code used a [PEST](https://github.com/pest-parser/pest) grammar to define the protocol syntax.
+The parser code uses a [PEST](https://github.com/pest-parser/pest) grammar to define the protocol syntax.
 The `usi.pest` grammar file was initially inspired by the `uci.pest` file provided by [Vampirc UCI](https://github.com/vampirc/vampirc-uci/tree/master).
-The `uci.pest` file was a great help to quickly get up to speed with using PEST, but in the end I decided to rewrite most of the grammar in order to support the required changes for Shogi and to streamline the grammar.
+The `uci.pest` file was a great help to get up to speed with using PEST, but in the end I decided to rewrite most of the grammar, both in order to make the grammar more uniform and to support USI features.
+The object model in `usi.rs` was also inspired by Vampirc UCI, but the actual implementation here is rather different.

 ## Installation